rweigel/phys260/Enclosed_Charge/Enclosed_Charge.md

 # Line of Charge

-A total of $+3Q$ is uniformly distributed a non--conducting line of length $L$.
+A total charge of $+3Q$ is uniformly distributed on a non--conducting line of length $L$.
 The Gaussian cylinder shown has a length $h$, radius $r$, and the same center line as the charged line.

 <img src="figures/Line.svg"/>